c1cada-d3v/AVERY-Documentation/README.md

 Avery takes inspiration from 1979-era Chuck E. Cheese cyberamic animatronics, the Rock-A-Fire Explosion, and Steve Koci's book "The Ultimate Guide To Do It Yourself Animatronics".

-This page is just an old project breakdown and includes more complex documentation on the technologies I used to make this project.
+This page is just an old project breakdown and includes more detailed documentation on the technologies I used to make this project.
 Thank you!